chumpblocckami/MasterThesis/July.md

+### Mer.
+29/07/2020
+- Without the actual server i can't do much.
+The stream listener works and it saves everything on MongoDB: i checked the stream on every partition and it seems costant.
+Also [THIS](https://www.youtube.com/watch?v=pt8VYOfr8To) don't help.

 ### Mar.
 28/07/2020
 - We probably don't need to create and implement Kafka for this kind of project: the stream can be ingested using requests and manage the connections.
 For now i can be able to download 50k tweets in an online mongoDB.
 Then i need to analyze the tweet in order to gain information about when they are loaded: i think that are in real time.
 Then i need to decide if i want the texts or the tweets in an elasticsearch server.